Hoyasumii/bee-movie/README.md

 Yes, it is!

-I'm helping him sue the human rac
+I'm helping him sue the human race